steveandroulakis/skill-demo-proactive-events-v2/README.md

 1. Click the **Build** tab, and click "Permissions" at the the bottom left.
 1. At the bottom of the **Permissions** page, locate and copy the two Skill Messaging Client credentials, **Client Id** and **Client Secret**.

-Note: After the deployment, make sure your skill endpoint is set to the one created by CloudFormation above by going to Build -> Endpoint.
+Note: After the deployment, make sure your skill endpoint is set to the one created by CloudFormation above by going to **Build -> Endpoint** in the skill developer portal.

 Enable the skill to receive notifications: